Unbounded Thinking in Southern California

 The mission of The Webb Schools is to provide an exemplary learning community that nurtures and inspires boys and girls to become men and women who: think boldly, mindfully, and creatively; act with honor and moral courage; lead with distinction; serve with a generous spirit.

 The Next 100

 In 1922 Thompson and Vivian Webb founded The Webb Schools in the rolling foothills of Claremont, California.
-Over the last 100 years, we’ve seen the timeless values first embedded in the Webb School of California tested and reaffirmed, the establishment of the world-class Raymond M. Alf Museum of Paleontology, and the founding and flourishing of a singular and extraordinary Vivian Webb School.
-Always more than the sum of its parts, The Webb Schools continue to thrive today, an educational powerhouse like no other.
+Over the last 100 years, we’ve seen the timeless values first embedded in the Webb School of California tested and reaffirmed, the establishment of the world-class Raymond M. Alf Museum of Paleontology and the founding and flourishing of a singular and extraordinary Vivian Webb School.
+Always more than the sum of its parts, The Webb Schools continue to thrive today in a spirit of unbounded thinking, an educational powerhouse like no other.